 We just covered how important it is to understand your own efforts, but it’s also essential to understand your customers.
 Who are they?
 What problems are they trying to solve?
 What are they looking for in a brand?
 Where are they spending their time?
 How can you deliver your solution to them?
 Answer these questions, and you’re a big step closer to an effective digital marketing campaign.

-Take a huge step towards digital marketing success when you master these skills.
+Take a huge step towards digital marketing success when you master or outsource these skills.